chatterjee-rohan/CODSOFT/README.md

-# Web Development Internship - Task Submissions
+# Web Development Internship - CODSOFT

 This repository contains my submissions for the web development internship.
 It includes three folders, each corresponding to a different task.
 The tasks demonstrate my proficiency in web technologies like HTML, CSS, and JavaScript.